 Stay out of the past

 Don’t try to copy the style of fashion, hair or makeup from when you graduated.
-For instance, in 1983 big hair and frosty pink lips were the pinnacle of cool (Exhibit A: photo of Morgan Fairchild), but that same look today is the pinnacle of trashy looking.
+For instance, in 1983 big hair and frosty pink lips were the pinnacle of cool (think of Morgan Fairchild), but that same look today is the pinnacle of trashy looking.
 The best thing you can do is look modern and current.

 Reevaluate your look